Weed in Lianyungang

 However, attitudes among younger generations may be more lenient, especially as global cannabis trends become more prominent.

 Cannabis use remains largely hidden in the city, with many users choosing to keep their activities private.
+Despite the strict legal framework, cannabis is still present in Lianyungang.

 The Lack of Medical Cannabis in Lianyungang